Conlon Nancarrow: As a composer

 It was in Mexico that Nancarrow did the work for which he is best known today.
 He had already written some music in the United States, but the extreme technical demands of his compositions required great proficiency in the performer, which resulted in there being only rare satisfactory performances.
 That situation did not improve in Mexico's musical environment.
-There being few musicians available who could perform his works, his need to find an alternative way of having his pieces performed became pressing.
+According to Annette Nancarrow's recollections, Nancarrow was frustrated by the "technical difficulties involved with two human hands playing his compositions on a piano," which he discussed with Arthur Gregor, a friend who was a school principal.
+After some exploration, they located a shop where Nancarrow was able to purchase a device that could create player piano rolls, and "worked with the owner to learn technical details, such as how to record loud and soft, and different types of notes, and improve the machine."
 Taking a suggestion from Henry Cowell's book New Musical Resources, which he bought in New York in 1939, Nancarrow found the answer in the player piano, with its ability to produce extremely complex rhythmic patterns at a speed far beyond the abilities of humans.

 Cowell had suggested that just as there is a scale of pitch frequencies, there might also be a scale of tempi.
 Nancarrow undertook to create music which would superimpose tempi in cogent pieces and, by his twenty-first composition for player piano, he had begun "sliding" (increasing and decreasing) tempi within strata.
 (See William Duckworth, Talking Music.)
 Nancarrow later said he had been interested in exploring electronic resources but that the piano rolls ultimately gave him more temporal control over his music.